javadbayat/Threading/README.md

     ...

 ## Problem with viewing thread templates in text editors
 One issue with `<t:thread>` elements might be, although they work perfectly, they don't render perfectly in text editors, like Notepad Plus Plus.
-This is basically because these text editors do not understand the `<t:thread>` element contains JScript code and not plain text; so they don't format and colorize the code properly!
+This is basically because these text editors do not understand the `<t:thread>` element contains script code and not plain text; so they don't format and colorize the code properly!

-Fortunately, there is a solution: just enclose the code within `<script>` and `</script>` tags.
+For JScript-based thread templates, there is a solution: just enclose the code within `<script>` and `</script>` tags.
 In simpler words, write

     <t:thread id="foo">
     <script>